tidepool-org/docs/general/development-process.md

 ### Develop Feature

 Develop the new feature.
 Add unit tests to fully test the new feature.
 Ensure *all* tests pass.
 Manually test the feature, as necessary.
-Ensure the new feature matches all done criteria from the related Trello card.
+Ensure the new feature matches all done criteria from the related Jira issue.
 Perform the [Tidepool Code Peer Review Checklist] process on the completed code to ensure everything it as it should be.

 Use standard git operations to add files, remove files, and create commits.
 Commit the feature code into one or more commits.
 Each commit should preferably be a single completed unit of work so that, if pushed to `origin` independently, the Continuous Integration system would build successfully and all tests would pass.
 Each commit title and description should accurately and completely describe, at a high-level, the changes contained within the commit.